ssfsx17/ffpnp/Jobs/JobDetails/WhiteMage.md

 - Bother (1 MP) (single) - Ends Sleep
 - Cure (3 MP) (single/multi) - Spirit * Level * 0.5 healing.
 Against undead, it becomes a non-elemental damaging spell.
 - Libra (1 MP) (single) - Reveals all pertinent combat-related information about the target.
 Also reveals what valuable items it is carrying, or could be harvested from its corpse.
 Adds the target's information to the Party Bestiary.
-- Life (4 MP) (single) - revives a downed ally with 1 HP, or does 5% damage to undead.
+- Life (4 MP) (single) - Revives a downed ally with 1 HP, or does 5% damage to undead.
 - Null-Element (1 MP) (single) - Causes Null-Element status (4).
 The element is chosen at the time of casting.
 - Poisona (2 MP) (single) - Ends Poison and Poison-Plus.
 - Sight (2 MP) (special) - See the area from very high-up.